 A student absent for any reason is encouraged to make up specific assignments missed and/or to complete additional in-depth study assigned by the teacher to meet subject or course requirements.
-Upon returning to school, a student has a day plus a day per absence to make up work.
+Upon returning to school A STUDENT HAS A DAY PLUS A DAY PER ABSENCE TO MAKE-UP CLASS-WORK MISSED.
 Students who have missed class-work and received an unexcused absence (because the absence was not due to extenuating circumstances) will be given an opportunity to make up the work missed but shall not receive a grade above 70.
 A student has one day per absence to make up class-work missed.
 School sponsored or sanctioned activities are exempt from and do not count toward the total number of absences.
 The highest possible grade for a student suspended from school is a 50.
 A student who does not make up assigned work within the time allotted will receive a grade of zero for the assignment.
 Students who are to be absent due to prior arrangements, (other than emergency situations) should contact the school at least three days or more in advance of the intended absence.
-Work given for an extended, pre-arranged absence is due upon the student's return to class.